"Nothing lacking, nothing superfluous"

 In January 2013, the NESA and Surgical Perspective in Strasbourg, France, signed a scientific cooperation agreement.
 Surgical Perspective developed abdominal retractors and lifters which will enable endoscopic and natural orifice procedures with optimal sight and lower intraabdominal pressure, and, in certain operations, may enable single-surgeon procedures.
 The NESA will initiate and supervise the prospective randomised studies.
 This development is in line with the NESA's principle "Nothing missing, nothing superfluous".

-The NESA's international, interdisciplinary surgical conference
+The NESA's international, interdisciplinary surgical conferences

 The USP NESA Innovation Days 2012 conference was held in Palma de Mallorca (Spain) on September 13 – 15 in cooperation with the USP Hospital Palmaplanas, the Society of Laparoendoscopic Surgeons (SLS), the International Academy for Laser Medicine and Surgery (IALMS) and the Association of Obstetricians and Gynecologists of Quebec (AOGQ).
 The conference focused on developments in telesurgery and novelties in surgical disciplines.
-The NESA initiative for the New European School of Medicine, NESOMed was presented for the first time.
+The NESA initiative for the New European School of Medicine, NESOMED was presented for the first time.
 The conference was visited by participants from 26 countries.
 See pictures.

 Preventive medicine as a new NESA discipline